 In the New Material Settings interface, all materials are connected with their respective printers.
 This means that if you want to set up new material, you first have to set up its printer.

 Let's say you want to set up a recycled PET filament.
 You start with selecting the printer you want to print on.
 The material is a filament, so probably the printer is of the FDM type.

-Chosing FDM will preselect the most popular FDM printers for the next field:
+Choosing FDM will preselect the most popular FDM printers for the next field:

 The settings here will influence the pricing of models of all the materials you connect to this printer.
 Running ahead a little, I've noticed that I tend to forget these settings and start to look for them in the material (not printer) templates themselves.
-So it's probably worthwhile to take note of the parameters set up here: Horizontal printing speed, price per hour, price per cm2 surface area and price per cm3 bounding box.
-There are no rules which parameters to use in which combination, all results of all calculations will simply be added up for the price of the model, from both the printer template and the material template.
+So it's probably worthwhile to take note of the parameters set up here: Horizontal printing speed, price per hour, price per cm2 surface area, and price per cm3 bounding box.
+There are no rules on which parameters to use in which combination, all results of all calculations will simply be added up for the price of the model, from both the printer template and the material template.

 The next page of the printer page is called priority: You may want to give your customer the option to jump the print queue, for an additional cost:

 Fill out at least one lead time and your printer is ready.
-When you click save, you will see this screen:
+When you click Save, you will see this screen: